Tips We Use to Save Money on Groceries

-In trying to carve out savings for our poker pilgrimage, one of the first areas Heather and I attacked was our grocery bill.
-We wondered how in the world we could spend $700 a month on groceries when we did not have extravagant tastes.
+In trying to carve out savings for our poker pilgrimage, one of the first areas Heather and I attacked was how to save money on groceries.
+We wondered how we could spend $700 a month on groceries when we did not have extravagant tastes.
 Well sure, there was that weekly run to the local farm stand which carries a range of goodies on top of those fresh vegetables – expensive cheese and chocolates, nasty good breakfast items like cider donuts and chocolate croissants, and, sometimes, maybe a bottle of wine falls into the basket as well.
 Additionally, our grocery shopping often left us losing too much to freezer burn and watching forgotten fruit and vegetables morph into science experiments.

 What We Did to Save Money on Groceries

 We combed through our receipts at the start of the year to nail down where the fat was hiding in our grocery budget.
 Changes were clearly in order.
 Below are the strategies that made the biggest impact on our grocery bill:

 - Identify the Cheapest Local Grocery Store for Stocking Up on Non-Perishables: Our go-to grocery store has great quality food but the prices are a bit on the high side.
 By switching to a low cost chain (Market Basket for us) for brand name and generic non-perishables, we realized significant savings.
 We also increased our efficiency by stocking up so we never run out of key items.
 No more last minute runs to the even higher priced convenience store at 10pm.